Free Trial Software Downloads Flex Hex binary hex editor

-For your convenience, a list of frequently asked questions is provided below.
+FAQ For your convenience, a list of frequently asked questions is provided below.
 Please be sure to review this list, as it is very possible that your question has already been answered here.
-If the solution you seek is not here, please feel free to contact our technical support.
+If the solution you seek is not here, please feel free to contact our Technical Support.

 File Open

-Starting with version 2.2, FlexHEX permits you to edit locked files, including executables being run.
+Starting with version 2.2, FlexHex allows you to edit locked files, including executables being run.

-Q: I could not open a network drive.
+Why I cannot open a network drive?
 Network drives are not shown in the logical drive list.

 Mapping a share to a drive letter does not change the situation.
 The drive letter in this case is just a symbolic name, and does not represent a real drive.
 The same is true for "drives" created by the subst command - you can access files there, yet you cannot open the drive itself because it is not really a drive.